Important dates and tips to help small businesses prepare for EOFY

 5. Maximise your tax refunds

-• 9 Feb 2021 2021 – 2020 tax year due for taxpayers who don’t have a tax advisor.
+• 9 Feb 2021 2021 – 2020 tax year to be paid for those who don’t have a tax agent.

-• 31 March 2021 - 2020 income tax return due for clients of tax professionals (with an effective extension of the deadline).
+• 31 March 2021 2021 – 2020 tax return due for tax agents (with an extended time).

-• 7 May 2021 - end-of-year GST return and payment due.
+• 7 May 2021 Tax return for the year’s end and due payment.

 Brisbane Business Loans Services